 Real-Time Behavioral Triggers Without Data Latency

 Appcues supports event-triggered flows that fire immediately when a tracked event occurs.
-Pendo processes data in batches with a ~1-hour delay, so intervention opportunities are lost.
+Pendo processes data in batches with a roughly one-hour delay, so intervention opportunities are lost.
 If your engagement strategy depends on catching users at the exact moment of confusion or milestone completion, Appcues removes that constraint.

 Appcues Pricing